Stop Smoking for Surgery

 Doctors recommend quitting entirely, even if you feel your tobacco usage is very minimal.

-Surgeons at Medbelle appreciate that quitting smoking is challenging and that it doesn’t always work the first time around.
+Surgeons at Medbelle appreciate that quitting smoking is challenging and doesn’t always work the first time around.

-If you’re worried that you may not be completely nicotine free before your surgery, simply contact us.
-Your health comes first, so it’s vital that you notify your surgeon immediately so the surgery can be rebooked.
+If you’re worried that you may not be completely nicotine free before your surgery, contact us.
+Your health comes first, so you must notify your surgeon immediately so the surgery can be rebooked.